JohnGarbutt/ansible-role-ceph-manila-mount/README.md

 for all the servers you wish mount the ceph filesystem on.
 In the future we hope to provide tools to generate that information from a magnum cluster or similar.

-If you need to install ansible, you could do this:

-	virtualenv .venv
-	. .venv/bin/activate
-	pip install -U pip
-	pip install ansible

-You can run the playbook like this to mount the filesystem:

-	ansible-playbook -i hosts site.yml --skip-tags unmount

-You can run the playbook like this to unmount the filesystem:

-	ansible-playbook -i hosts site.yml --skip-tags mount